lwachowiak/xai-questions-dataset/README.md

 # What Questions Should Robots Be Able to Answer?
 A Dataset of User Questions for Explainable Robotics

-The dataset and analysis code for the paper "What Questions Should Robots be Able to Answer?
-A Dataset of User Questions for Explainable Robotics"
+The dataset and analysis code for the paper **What Questions Should Robots Be Able to Answer?
+A Dataset of User Questions for Explainable Robotics**

+You can read the paper [here](https://arxiv.org/abs/2510.16435)!

 # Citation
 ```